Updated February 19, 2015

 Why aren’t these products being taken off the market?

-There is nothing preventing a company from conducting a voluntary recall.
-This is an ongoing investigation and FDA will notify the public if a recall is initiated.
+There is nothing preventing a company from conducting a voluntary recall, and there have been intermittent voluntary recalls for these types of products.
 Currently, FDA continues to urge pet owners to use caution with regard to jerky pet treat products.